Coenzyme Q10: benefits, dosage, contraindications

 Mitochondrial dysfunction and mitophagy activation in blood mononuclear cells of fibromyalgia patients: implications in the pathogenesis of the disease.

-Oxidative stress correlates with headache symptoms in fibromyalgia: coenzyme Q₁₀ effect on clinical improvement.
+Oxidative stress correlates with headache symptoms in fibromyalgia: the effect of Coenzyme Q₁₀ on clinical improvement.

 Coenzyme Q(10): a novel therapeutic approach for Fibromyalgia? case series with 5 patients.